fetchai/agents-aea/docs/language-agnostic-definition.md

 - It MUST have an identity in the form of, at a minimum, an address derived from a public key and its associated private key.

 - It SHOULD implement handling of errors using the `default` protocol.
+The protobuf schema is given above.

 <div class="admonition note">
   <p class="admonition-title">Note</p>